GMOD/Apollo/docs/Migration.md

 To use the newer examples written in ```groovy```, you'll need to install it in a similar manner as you did grails:  ```gvm install groovy```.
 If you have not installed [gvm](http://gvmtool.net/) (or grails) you should be able to run '''curl -s get.gvmtool.net | bash
 '''.

-We've written new examples using the groovy language, but most any language will work (Perl, shell/curl, Python, etc.).
+We have written new examples using the groovy language, but most any language will work (Perl, shell/curl, Python, etc.).

 ### Migrate Annotations